How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 Step-by-Step Repair Instructions

-🔨 Pro Tip from Dave
+🔨 Pro Tip from Drew

 Step 1: Unplug and Empty the Freezer

-Disconnect the refrigerator from power and remove all food and shelving from the freezer compartment.
+First things first: disconnect the refrigerator from power and remove all food and shelving from the freezer compartment.
 Store frozen items in a cooler with ice to keep them safe during the repair.
 This gives you clear access to the back panel where the evaporator assembly is located.

 Step 2: Remove the Freezer Back Panel

-Remove the screws securing the interior back panel of the freezer — typically 4–6 Phillips screws along the edges.
+Next, remove the screws securing the interior back panel of the freezer — typically 4–6 Phillips screws along the edges.
 Carefully pull the panel forward; it may be held in place by frost if the defrost system has failed.
 Use a hair dryer on low heat to gently melt any ice bonding the panel before forcing it free.

 Step 3: Inspect the Evaporator Coils

 With the back panel removed, look at the evaporator coils.
-If they are encased in a solid block of frost or ice, the defrost system is definitively the culprit.
+If they are encased in a solid block of frost or ice, the defrost system is definitely the culprit.
 Use your hair dryer to thaw the coils completely before testing any components — frozen components will give false multimeter readings.

 Step 4: Test the Defrost Heater